Our Story

 Hartford Artisan’s Weaving Center

-While our yarns and handwoven/hand knit items are central to our vision, we are also very focused on demonstrating that year round manufacturing can be viable on Block Island.
-There are approximately 900 residents in the winter with well over 15,000 people in the summer!
+While our artisanal designs and products are central to our vision, we are also very focused on supporting local/rural economies.
+For example, we are very proud to have demonstrated that a year round textile mill can be viable in a small remote community like Block Island.
 Given the seasonal nature of the island, the economy is based on summer tourism.
 Unfortunately, year round employment has been limited to government, education (The Block Island School), construction and service businesses like the grocery store and bank.
 Now there is manufacturing and the potential to create items on the island that are exported off island for sale.
 North Light Fibers is working hard to strengthen the foundation and diversity of the island’s economic base.

 In order to run North Light Fibers, we had to actually re-write the zoning regulations to establish a permitted use called “light assembly.”
 In fact, manufacturing or “Light Industry” was not a “permitted use” on the island but after 12 public hearings and a lot of work, we were able to apply for a building permit.
 Justin Abrams has truly helped our cause as he built and is leasing the mill building here on the farm.
 Justin, his daughter Rita and so many others have been helping us create commerce on the Block Island – evidence the island’s true character.